theodore-norvell/cogent/README.md

    else { assertUnreachable() ; }
 ```

 Note that, if `assertUnreachable` simply reports the problem and returns, the machine will (almost certainly be) left with a set of active states that violates invariants OR0 and/or AND0.
+This is because it will have left at least one state, but will not have entered another.

 For the set of all transitions leaving a given choice pseudo state: